Jean de Léry

 Throughout this book, Léry describes his voyage across the Atlantic to Brazil.
 On the way he encounters never before seen ocean wildlife that foreshadows many more discoveries to follow.
 While on the ship he and his men develop new skills of judging and navigating the winds, stars, currents, and tides.
 Upon arrival, Léry and his men are exposed to what seems to be an entirely new world.
 Throughout the body, the crew encounters a wide variety of people in an area not yet affected by European colonization.
-With the main goals set at Protestant Reformation, these men face many more challenges than expected, however make discoveries and encounter new things beyond their wildest dreams.
+With the main goals set by the Protestant Reformation, these men face many more challenges than expected, however make discoveries and encounter new things beyond their wildest dreams.
 Léry witnessed the Tupinambá engage in war and cannibalize their enemies.

 On his return to France, de Léry married unhappily and became a Protestant minister.
 He endured and chronicled the Siege of Sancerre, remarking in his book, History of the City of Sancerre (1574) that his hardships in Brazil served him well, because he taught his fellow soldiers to make hammocks and eat anything, including shoe soles (though cannibalism still repelled him).

 During the siege of Sancerre, a Calvinist married couple and an old woman were caught boiling the couple's dead daughter in a cauldron for food.
 Léry devoted the tenth chapter of his account of the siege to describing and evaluating this episode of European Protestant cannibalism.
 Historian Adam Asher Duker has argued that Léry equated the residents of Sancerre with the cannibalistic Israelites of the Old Testament, and that he believed his own Huguenot community to be the worst of all cannibals, as they ate each other despite their highest understanding of the will of God.